vvvv/The-Gray-Book/reference/best-practice/video-playback.md

 ### Advantages
 - Nodes exist in two variants: timebased and framebased, see below
 - Can do seemless looping
-- Allows to implement seemless switching between soruces
+- Allows to implement seemless switching between sources
 - The playback of image sequences on multiple PCs in a local network can be [synchronized](video-synchronization.md)

 ### Disadvantage